vegaprotocol/specs/protocol/0037-OPEG-pegged_orders.md

 - A pegged order with an offset which would cause it to be priced <= 0 is parked. (<a name="0037-OPEG-017" href="#0037-OPEG-017">0037-OPEG-017</a>)
 - An active pegged order can be amended. (<a name="0037-OPEG-016" href="#0037-OPEG-016">0037-OPEG-016</a>)
 - A transaction submitting a pegged order with negative offset fails with an error explaining the cause was negative offset. (<a name="0037-OPEG-018" href="#0037-OPEG-018">0037-OPEG-018</a>)
-- Given a mid-price which is not an integer multiple of the market tick size, a buy order pegged to the mid price should have it's price rounded up to the nearest market tick size.
+- Given a mid-price which is not an integer multiple of the market tick size, a buy order pegged to the mid price should have it's price rounded up to the nearest market tick size (<a name="0037-OPEG-020" href="#0037-OPEG-020">0037-OPEG-020</a>).
     For example, given:
         - `tick_size=10`
         - `best_bid_price=100`